vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 In our [first article about printing](https://how-to-dismantle-a-peakboard-box.com/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html), we explained that there are several ways to send commands to POS printers.
 The easiest way is to use Peakboard's own simplified markup language, which is automatically translated to ESC/POS commands before being sent to the printer (see [here](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter) for a list of full commands).
 Peakboard's POS markup language is much easier to write than standard ESC/POS commands.

-What we haven't see so far is how to print tables.
-When it comes to tables some kind of html like definition is used to embedd tables in the POS commands:
+What we haven't seen so far is how to print tables.
+To print a table, we need to embed an HTML-like definition into the POS commands:

 {% highlight text %}
 ~(PosTable:<CommaSeparatedColumnsWith>:<ActualHTMLStyleTable>)~
 {% endhighlight %}

-Let's take a look at concrete example with some LUA code to initiate the printing process.
-First we build the html-like table, then we call the "print" function of the data source based on the POS printer extension.
-The printer function takes two markup commands: One for the table with 3 columns and one for the feed and cut of the paper.
-That's it.
+Let's take a look at a concrete example with some LUA code.
+The following code initiates the printing process.

 {% highlight lua %}
 local table = [[